Away With The Steiners

 The other classes (3A and SL) don’t always have a Western style toilet.
 However, there are usually two options of a squat toilet in between the carriages so you can pick and choose the best of the situation in the moment…

-Have more time in India?
+Have More Time in India?

 Here are some itinerary ideas and inspiration for planning an epic trip in India.

-Where to stay in Kolkata and Mumbai
+Where To Stay in Kolkata and Mumbai

-Between the two cities each with over 20 million people, finding a place to stay can be both easy and extremely difficult.
 Kolkata is not well regarded for the quality of accommodation available by international standards.
-And Mumbai is seriously spread out with budget areas and equally budget accommodation unless you are staying at the world-famous Taj Hotel.
+While Mumbai is seriously spread out with budget areas and equally budget accommodation unless you are staying at the world-famous Taj Hotel

-However, here are some places we have stayed in and accommodation in Kolkata and Mumbai that we can recommend.
+However, here are some places we have stayed in and accommodation in Kolkata and Mumbai that we can recommend:

 Enjoy both Kolkata and Mumbai!